nazyasar/e-commerce-/README.md

 ```

 ## DELETE Routes
-To delete a category, send a DELETE request to /api/categories/:id.
+- To delete a category, send a DELETE request to /api/categories/:id.
-To delete a product, send a DELETE request to /api/products/:id.
+- To delete a product, send a DELETE request to /api/products/:id.
-To delete a tag, send a DELETE request to /api/tags/:id.
+- To delete a tag, send a DELETE request to /api/tags/:id.

-### Credits: Naz Yasar
+### Credit: Naz Yasar